rajat2502/CodeINN/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## Features
-- **Single Platform** for web development and programming, without the need for constantly switching tools
+- **Single Platform** for web development, programming and markdown, without the need for constantly switching tools
 - **live preview** of the code changes
 - **Syntax higlighting, bracket matching, code formatting and autocompletion**
 - Easy save, share, reset or delete options